kenahoo/RHadoop-Wiki/Fast-k-means.md

         combine = T),
 ```

-The last few lines are an optional argument to `from.dfs` that operates a conversion from list to dataframe when it is possible, the
+The last few lines are an optional argument to `from.dfs` that operates a conversion from list to dataframe when possible, the selection of
-selection of centers with at least a count of one associated point and, at the very last step, converting sums into averages.
+centers with at least a count of one associated point and, at the very last step, converting sums into averages.

 ```r
       todataframe = T)
   newCenters = newCenters[newCenters[,1] > 0,]
     (newCenters/newCenters[,1])[,-1]}
 ```